 If you are selected

-The Ouida Clinical Scholars Award will be presented during the Annual Ouida Lecture, traditionally held in the fall.
-You are encouraged, but not required, to attend this event in person in Ann Arbor.
+The Ouida Clinical Scholar Award will be presented during the Department of Psychiatry Grand Rounds on Wednesday, October 8th, 2025, as part of the annual Ouida Lecture.
+You are encouraged to attend this event in-person at the Rachel Upjohn Building in Ann Arbor.

 Within one month of receiving the award, you will be required to submit a project proposal of no more than three pages, which includes: